rthuffman/WFGY/ProblemMap/Inverse_Atlas/runtime-guide.md

 - you already know what you want to test
 - you want to see how the runtime behaves in a real case
-- you do not need the demo scaffolding every time
+- you do not need the demo scaffold every time

 This is the path closest to actual runtime use.

 ---

-### Pattern 3.
-Evaluator usage
+### Pattern 3 · Evaluator usage
-This is the judgment path.

 Use:

 - `inverse-eval.txt`